Skip to main content

 Take 2 minutes to answer a few questions and discover the lowest rates available

-Once you’ve found a new lender with an offer you want to accept, you’ll need to submit a formal mortgage application.
+Once you’ve chosen a lender and an offer you like, you’ll need to submit a formal mortgage application.
 Because your new lender may use different qualifying criteria than your current lender did, you’ll need to provide the following documents with your application:

 • a copy of your mortgage renewal letter from your current lender